BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `save_config` -  write current filter strength and cor offsets to global config file
   - `save_config_app` -  write current filter strength and cor offsets to application specific config file.
 Note that values in this file will precedent values in the global config file.
   - `reload_config` - read in and apply configuration for current app from config files.
 For technical reasons motion compensation is automatically deactivated and the reference tracker pose is invalidated upon configuration reload.
+  - Note that there are some immutable keyboard shortcuts:
+    - `ctrl + shift + alt + i`: logs your current interaction profile, which can be useful when debugging issues with a physical tracker.
+    - `ctrl + shift + alt + i`: logs the current pose of the reference tracker, can also be used for the purpose of troubleshooting.
 - `debug`: For debugging reasons you can check, if the motion compensation functionality generally works on your system without using tracker input from the motion controllers at all by setting `testrotation` value to `1` and reloading the configuration.
 You should be able to see the world rotating around you after pressing the activation shortcut.
 **Beware that this can be a nauseating experience because your eyes suggest that your head is turning in the virtual world, while your inner ear tells your brain otherwise.
 You can stop motion compensation at any time by pressing the activation shortcut again!**

 ## Using a virtual tracker

-To use a virtual tracker set parameter `tracker_type` according to the motion software that is providing the data for motion compensation on your system:
+To use a virtual tracker (as opposed to a physical device) set parameter `tracker_type` according to the motion software that is providing the data for motion compensation on your system:
 - `yaw`: Yaw Game Engine (or Sim Racing Studio when using rotational data provided by Yaw VR or Yaw 2)
-- `srs`: Sim Racing Studio (experimental)
+- `srs`: Sim Racing Studio, using a Witmotion sensor
-- `flypt`: FlyPT Mover (experimental)
+- `flypt`: FlyPT Mover

 ### Calibrate virtual tracker
 To enable OXRMC to correlate translation and rotation of the rig to the virtual space correctly when using a virtual tracker, you have to provide the information where the center of rotation (cor) of your motion rig is positioned and which way is forward.
-This is done with the following steps:
+This can be done with the following steps:

 0. Calculate, measure or estimate the distance between your headset and the center of rotation of your motion rig in forward/backward, up/down and left/right direction (I was told most 6 dof rigs rotate around the bottom of the seat but your mileage may vary).
 1. Enter the offset values in the config file